-F. OPERATION MANAGEMENT EMERGENCY RESPONSE PLAN (OMERP)
+F. OPERATIONS MANAGEMENT AND EMERGENCY RESPONSE PLAN (OMERP)

-- 1. The Permittee shall update the Operation, Management, and Emergency Response Plan for the sewage collection system, treatment facility, sewage pumping stations, and sewer line stream crossings.
+- 1. The Permittee submitted the Operation, Management, and Emergency Response Plan for the sewage collection system to the Secretary on June 28, 2010.
+Through issuance of this permit the Secretary approves the inspection schedule for the plan.
+The Permittee shall implement the plan in accordance with that schedule. - 2.
+The Permittee has an Operation, Management, and Emergency Response Plan for the treatment facility, sewage pumping stations, and sewer line stream crossings on file.
+The Permittee shall prepare and submit to the Secretary for review and approval, an updated Operation, Management, and Emergency Response Plan for the treatment facility, sewage pumping stations, and sewer line stream crossings and sewage collection system.
 The Plan shall be immediately implemented upon approval by the Secretary.
 The Permittee shall revise these plans upon the Secretary's request or on its own motion to reflect equipment or operational changes.
-This plan shall comply with the provisions of 10 V.S.A. § 1278, which require: - a.
-Identification of those elements of the facility, including collection systems that are determined to be prone to failure based on installation, age, design, or other relevant factors. - b.
-Identification of those elements of the facility identified under subdivision (a) of this subsection which, if one or more failed, would result in a significant release of untreated or partially treated sewage to surface waters of the State. - c.
-The elements identified in subdivision (b) of this subsection shall be inspected in accordance with a schedule approved by the Secretary. - d.
-An emergency contingency plan to reduce the volume of a detected spill and to mitigate the effect of such a spill on public health and the environment. - 2.
-The Permittee shall sample and report according to the following table:
+This plan shall comply with the provisions of 10 V.S.A. § 1278, which require: - a) Identification of those elements of the facility, including collection systems that are determined to be prone to failure based on installation, age, design, or other relevant factors. - b) Identification of those elements of the facility identified under subdivision (a) of this subsection which, if one or more failed, would result in a significant release of untreated or partially treated sewage to surface waters of the State. - c) The elements identified in subdivision (b) of this subsection shall be inspected in accordance with a schedule approved by the Secretary. - d) An emergency contingency plan to reduce the volume of a detected spill and to mitigate the effect of such a spill on public health and the environment.

+3. The Permittee shall sample and report according to the following table:

-Due Date Event Description 12/31/2021 The Permittee shall submit a revised OMERP.
+Due Date Event Description 12/31/2021 The Permittee shall submit the OMERP by December 31, 2021.